Downgrade

 Learn how to revert to a downgrade level of PowerShell Universal.

 In some scenarios it may be required to roll back the version of PowerShell Universal.
 This could be due to a feature change or bug that affects the system in a way too impactful to continue with the version.
-We always recommend validating a version in a development or quality assurance environment before upgrading in production to avoid having to perform a downgrade.
+We validating a version in a development or quality assurance environment before upgrading in production to avoid having to perform a downgrade.

 Downgrading can be complicated and error prone.
 We recommend restoring from a backup or snapshot instead of downgrading.